 The Corrupter: Old Georgie, the future Hawaiian imagery of the devil.
 Zachry's tribe have a strong storytelling culture and smoke a whole lot of weed, so for them, seeing and hearing Old Georgie is as normal as anything.
 He very appropriately looks like a Hawaiian witch doctor in the film version.

 Ewing is very progressive for his time period, but still a product of his age.
-He's initially frightened that a Moriori stowaway will eat him.
+He's initially frightened that a Moriori stowaway will eat him, right after being exhaustively told how their extreme pacifism has nearly resulted in the tribe's extinction.

 Frobisher is antisemitic and looks down on the working classes, as a typical son of wealthy British gentry of his period would.